眾生無邊誓願度

 Does Human Nature Inherently Possess the Ten Dharma Realms?

-The Tathāgatagarbha encompasses the natures of all Ten Dharma Realms, whereas the manas (mental faculty) cannot possess the natures of all Ten Dharma Realms.
-If the manas possessed Buddha-nature, then in a single thought-moment one would be a Buddha.
-If this were so, would it be possible to be a Buddha for half a day or a full day by extending this single thought-moment to ten, a hundred, or a thousand thought-moments?
-The manas of a Buddha, a Śrāvaka, a Pratyekabuddha, or a Bodhisattva cannot possess the evil natures of beings in the Three Evil Realms, nor can they possess the natures of ordinary beings within the Six Realms.
+The Tathāgatagarbha is fully endowed with the natures of the Ten Dharma Realms, whereas the manas (mental faculty) cannot possibly possess the complete natures of the Ten Dharma Realms.
+If the manas possessed Buddha-nature, then one would become a Buddha in a single thought-moment.
+If this were the case, if one expanded this single thought to ten, a hundred, or a thousand thought-moments, would it be possible to be a Buddha for half a day or a full day?
+The manas of a Buddha, or that of a Śrāvaka, Pratyekabuddha, or Bodhisattva, cannot possibly possess the evil natures of beings in the Three Evil Realms, nor do they possess the natures of ordinary beings within the Six Paths.

 ——Master Sheng-Ru's Teachings